Leuven International Short Film Festival is the yearly place to be in December for film professionals in Belgium and abroad.

 Waivers are only given to filmmakers that were previously selected at the festival.

 Directors selected for competition are invited and receive travel (depending on the country of origin), three nights of hotel, meals and accreditation for the complete festival.
 Films outside of competition are payed a screening fee, or can request accommodation (places are limited), meals and accreditation at the festival.

 All selected directors receive fee waivers for next editions of the festival.

 The festival's focus on directors makes it a great place to get to know colleagues and present your film to the broad audience present in Leuven.

-- One short film in competition will be qualified for the European Film Awards
+- One short film in competition will be nominated for the European Film Awards

 EUROPEAN COMPETITION: FICTION

 - Jury Award: €1.000 donated by the festival + Academy Award™ Qualifying

 - Audience Award: €2.000 purchasing prize from CANVAS